ArthurHowardMorris/ACCT2200_Spr2021_Syllabus/Chapters/README.md

 In the chapter folders you will find .pdf files of the slides that I use to address questions that have come up on the discussion forum, that I think need a little nudge.

-You'll also find practice files for things like linear regression.

 ## For bullet point animation compile with:

 `pandoc qanda.md -i -t beamer -o qanda.pdf`